anurag-327/PolymathAIProject/README.md

    3- Run command " npm run dev " to run project on local machine

 ## Description
-    The project involves use of firebase services to setup signup sign and google login facility.It makes use of NewsAPI to fetch top trending news on various categories and also provides user the facility to add a news to bookmark to read later and delete it later after reading.
+    The project involves use of firebase services to setup signup sign and google login facility.
+    It makes use of NewsAPI to fetch top trending news on various categories and also provides user the facility to add a news to bookmark to read later and delete it later after reading.

 ## Screenshots
 ![Screenshot 2023-06-22 022023](https://github.com/anurag-327/PolymathAIProject/assets/98267696/1d95733b-2e3b-4523-bd99-a1c5540fa7ba)